 A few more things that make information products great:

 They’re scalable.
-Once you have your product, you can sell to one person, 100 people, or 10,000 people — and you don’t have to change all that much about what you’re doing day to day to do it.
+Once you have your product, you can scale startup ideas and not only sell to one person, but to 100 people, or 10,000 people — and you don’t have to change all that much about what you’re doing day to day to do it.
 (This is something that info-products and tech products have in common.)